NAIDOC Grant FundingOverview

 - Activities that promote health outcomes for Aboriginal and Torres Strait Islander people

 - Cultural activities

 The department encourages applications for the funding of services and activities tailored to local circumstances with the involvement of Indigenous communities.
 Wherever possible, NAIDOC grant funding proposals should seek to engage local Aboriginal and Torres Strait Islander people to assist in delivering the project.

 Applicants are strongly encouraged to align their project with the annual NAIDOC theme.

 The main assessment criteria include:

-Please refer to the Application Kit for complete information of the assessment criteria.
+Please refer to the Application Kit for the complete list of the assessment criteria.